ingridasemenec/DnDEncounterEstimator/README.md

 &#8595;

-[filtering.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/filtering.ipynb) script takes the extracted csv file applies the set filters and one-hot encodes all the player classes.
+[filtering.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/filtering.ipynb) processes the extracted CSV file, applying predefined filters and performing one-hot encoding for all player classes.
+Filtering is essential to eliminate evident outliers, "homebrew" game content, and instances where information was improperly recorded in the raw data.

 The Filters removed instances of:
  * non-standard player classes